Modi Seeks Divine Blessings at Kashi Vishwanath After Election Victory | Politics

 Modi Seeks Divine Blessings at Kashi Vishwanath After Election Victory

-Prime Minister Narendra Modi visited the Kashi Vishwanath temple in Varanasi, his constituency, to offer prayers and seek blessings after the Lok Sabha polls.
-Accompanied by Uttar Pradesh Governor Anandiben Patel and Chief Minister Yogi Adityanath, Modi also addressed a PM Kisan Samman Sammelan and participated in the Ganga aarti.
+Prime Minister Narendra Modi visited the Kashi Vishwanath temple to seek blessings following his Lok Sabha election victory.
+During his Varanasi visit, he also addressed a PM Kisan Samman Sammelan and participated in the Ganga aarti.
+Accompanying him were UP Governor Anandiben Patel and Chief Minister Yogi Adityanath.

 - Country: